Frederic McLaughlin: Chicago Black Hawks

 McLaughlin was fiercely patriotic, and at various times during his ownership would try to fill his roster with as many Americans as possible, during a time when very few American-born players played in the NHL.
-The 1938 Stanley Cup win was done with eight Americans on the roster and Bostonian Bill Stewart was coach.
-Stewart was fired early the next season.
+Yet, the 1938 Stanley Cup victory came with eight Americans on the roster, coached by Bostonian Bill Stewart.
+But despite that big win, Stewart was fired early the next season.

 As an owner, McLaughlin also feuded with other owners.
 James Norris, the Detroit owner, set up a competing Chicago team in the American Association, locking the Hawks out of the Chicago Stadium.
 The Norris family would eventually purchase the Hawks after McLaughlin's death.
 Conn Smythe, manager of Toronto supplies the following quote on McLaughlin:

 Where hockey was concerned, Major McLaughlin was the strangest bird and, yes, perhaps the biggest nut I met in my entire life.

 In 1963, he was inducted into the Hockey Hall of Fame as a builder.

 On October 28, 2018, the Blackhawks did a giveaway featuring a soccer jersey inspired by the team's early branding, and Manor House Coffee was seen on the jersey where sponsors are normally put on soccer jerseys.

 In 2024, amid the Chicago Blackhawks name and logo controversy, Frederic's granddaughter Castle McLaughlin firmly argues the NHL and Wirtz family should do away with the racist Blackhawks name and logo, following the example of the Washington Redskins.
 The Athletic journalist Scott Powers wrote that "McLaughlin and her family are far removed from their ownership of the Blackhawks, but she's squarely opposed to the logo."

 Personal life

+In 1923, McLaughlin married famed dancer Irene Castle, who at age 29 was 16 years younger than him, but had already been widowed and divorced.
+They were together until his death in 1944.

 McLaughlin died of heart disease in Lake Forest at age 67.
 He was interred at Calvary Cemetery in Evanston.